 Manuals have taken the collector world by storm in the last couple years.
-This is a comparison of early variants–the kind that would bring the most at auction for a collector.
+This is a comparison of early variants and is limited to the early manuals that would bring the most at auction and hold the most interest to a collector.

 While the ’85 manual isn’t, technically speaking, the earliest printed, it IS the earliest one that’s likely to be found in the US.
 The early early guns would have come with this Nov 1985 printed manual featuring a Gen 1 G17 on front and back–only a few were imported before Glock US was established and most came with this manual as the ’86 version actually had a shorter run before giving way to the ’87.
 At the time, the 17 was the only model produced which is why it only has that model number listed.
 The ’85 manual was standard up until the tail end of the B-prefix of guns by my best estimates.